jmfife/globalprotectupdn/README.md

 # Global Protect Up/Dn (gp)

 A bash script for MacOS that can be used to disable and re-enable Global Protect.
-(Based on a solution from Lance Delarme.)
+(Based on a solution from https://kb.mc3.edu/article.php?id=11457)

 ## Installation